 ▪ Cultural Competency Training ▪ Lunch and Learns

-INDIGENOUS STUDENT EVENTS Your college experience should extend beyond the classroom; we host a variety of cross-cultural, social, and educational events throughout the school year: movie nights, soup days, feasts, ceremonies, games nights, traditional craft workshops, and more!
+INDIGENOUS STUDENT EVENTS Your college experience should extend beyond the classroom; we host a variety of cross-cultural, social, and educational events throughout the school year: movie nights, feasts, ceremonies, games nights, traditional craft workshops, and more!
 Students can get involved, learn new skills, or just have fun.

 Enji Maawnjiding “Where We Gather” Indigenous Student Centre “Enji” as some students affectionately call it…is a daily gathering place for the campus community.
 It is equipped with computer stations and media equipment, including a large screen for presentations or movie watching.
 Study-time or down-time, Enji Maawnjiding is a multi-purpose Centre like no other!